panzi/portable_get_random/README.md

 operating systems.

 On success the return value is 0, otherwise it is an `errno.h` error value.
-Under non-POSIX operating systems operating system errors are converted to a POSIX error.
+Under non-POSIX operating systems operating system errors are converted to POSIX errors.
 This of course looses details (e.g. many Windows or macOS errors are mapped to the same POSIX error).
-If there is no good mapping `EINVAL` is used.
+If there is no good mapping `EINVAL` is returned.

 So far only tested on Linux, WINE, and macOS.